anumehashukla/wayfaringuniverse/_posts/Iceland/2018-07-07-ultimate-guide-to-iceland.md

 ## Food

 Vegetarian??
 Looking for Vegan/Vegetarian food in Iceland?
-Here are some of my picks-
+Here are some of my picks

 **Reykjavik**
 * Glo (good mediterranean and mexican options)<br>